ab604/academic-website/content/authors/admin/_index.md

 in antigen processing and presentation by class I MHC molecules, data science and proteomics.

-My current project aims to understand the involvement of class I MHC molecules in skin sensitisation to chemical allergens.
-I also contribute to research into human cancer and contagious cancer in the
+My current project aims to improve immunotherapy treatment for cancer patients.
+I also contribute to research into the role of MHC molecules in skin sensitisation to chemical allergens, and contagious cancer in the
 [Tasmanian Devil](https://www.southampton.ac.uk/biosci/research/projects/identifying-peptide-candidates-for-a-vaccine-against-the-contagious-cancer.page), and I am a [Data and Software Carpentry](https://carpentries.org/) instructor.